marigold-dev/training-dapp-4/README.md

 - It loops over the new interface schema to update and do so.
 - If a changeVersion is required, it calls the old contract to take the new version configuration (and desactivate itself so)

-Last change is to expose any view from underlying contract (has we have one)
+Last change is to expose any view from underlying contract (as we have one)

 ```typescript
 // @view